Klika-Tech/nucleo-azure-iot-demo/README.md

 ## Nucleo Board

 The board is registered as a "thing" in AWS IoT.
-It connects via MQTT broker and sends temperature data every 5 seconds by updating its [shadow](http://docs.aws.amazon.com/iot/latest/developerguide/iot-thing-shadows.html).
+It connects via MQTT broker and sends sensors data every 5 seconds by updating its [shadow](http://docs.aws.amazon.com/iot/latest/developerguide/iot-thing-shadows.html).

 Additionally the board sends a special marker message on user button press to another MQTT topic.
 These markers are then visualized on the temperature chart.